-As described in the Note 17 to the consolidate and separate financial statements, the Group Company recorded deferred tax assets of Baht 133.25 million and Baht 82.61 million in the statement of financial position.
+As described in the Note 18 to the consolidate financial statements, the Group Company recorded deferred tax assets of Baht of 127.75 million, and Baht of 48.59 million in the statement of financial position.
 The recognition of deferred tax assets is based on possibility of actual utilization and subject to management's judgment.
 Expected benefits from such assets depend on many factors, including appropriateness of temporary difference and sufficiency of future taxable profit.